vdaas/vald/docs/tutorial/vald-agent-standalone-on-docker.md

     ```

     <div class="caution">
-    It would be best to run `CreateIndex()` after `Insert()` without waiting for auto-indexing in your client code, even you can wait for the finishing auto createIndex function, which sometimes takes a long time.
+    It would be best to run CreateIndex() after Insert() without waiting for auto-indexing in your client code, even if you can wait for the finishing auto createIndex function, which sometimes takes a long time.
     The backup files (e.g., ngt-meta.kvsdb) will be in your mount directory when vald-agent-ngt finishes indexing.
     </div>

     <div class="warning">
     If you use Go(v1.16~) and catch the error like `missing go.sum entry to add it` when running `go run main.go`, please run `go mod tidy` and retry.
     This error comes from Go Command Changes of Go 1.16 Release Notes.(Please refer to https://golang.org/doc/go1.16#go-command for more details).